tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 *“Shep - Shep…oh God…oh God.”*

-No matter how much I called out to him, no matter how much I shook him, Shep would didn’t wake up.
+No matter how much I called out to him, no matter how much I shook him, Shep didn’t wake up.
 He’d never wake up again, actually.

 My eyes darted around the room, but no one was dialing 9-1-1.